RamaSridhrut570/truth-or-lie/README.md

 - **Language:** GDScript
 - **Genre:** Psychological / Narrative / Mystery
 - **Scope:** Created in 24 hours for a Game Jam
 - **Core Mechanic:** Truth–Lie judgment system tied to player stability
+- **Assets Used:** Sound effects from Kenney Assets and Pixabay royaly free assets.
+Font from Google fonts.
+Everything else is made by me.

 ---